LucianoNeimark/db-transfer/README.md

 ## Disclaimer
-Inside the .env theres an option to only generate the backup file but not restore it into any TARGET DB
+Inside the .env theres an option (ONLY_GENERATE_DUMP) to only generate the backup file but not restore it into any TARGET DB (can be true or false)